ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserSettingsGuide.md

 ### MyT16000StatusFile

 status.json is a great file for use on keeping track of what's happening in the game.
-However, I have come across a couple of additional things I need to track that status.json does not.
+However, I have come across some additional things I need to track that status.json does not.

 These include;
   * Voice Volume - Text-to-speech is coded into the script but is optional.
 A feature of the FULL Keymap is a Volume control.